 A gardener needs to turn their attention to three things to answer the questions above:

 Fortunately, while plants need many nutrients to survive and thrive, you don’t have to keep tabs on all of them and focus only on the major plant nutrients – nitrogen, phosphorus, and potassium or NPK for short.

-Chemical fertilizers are available to give your loam soil a nutrient boost, usually labeled with 3 numbers, each representing the percentage of NPK they contain.
-But keep in mind that chemical fertilizers don’t provide more than NPK.
+Chemical fertilisers are available to give your loam soil a nutrient boost, usually labeled with 3 numbers, each representing the percentage of NPK they contain.
+But keep in mind that chemical fertilisers don’t provide more than NPK.

-True, they are less expensive than natural fertilizers for short-term results since chemical fertilizers dissolve easily, giving your garden the quick boost it needs.
-The downside, however, is that these fertilizers also drain out of the soil easily.
+True, they are less expensive than natural fertilisers for short-term results since chemical fertilisers dissolve easily, giving your garden the quick boost it needs.
+The downside, however, is that these fertilisers also drain out of the soil easily.

-The issue with natural fertilizers though is that it’s impossible to get NPK in precise values, which varies from one source to another.
-If you plan to use natural fertilizers for enriching your loam soil, you may want to consult a gardening book that lists various NPK sources along with their average values.
+The issue with natural fertilisers though is that it’s impossible to get NPK in precise values, which varies from one source to another.
+If you plan to use natural fertilisers for enriching your loam soil, you may want to consult a gardening book that lists various NPK sources along with their average values.

 Good drainage is one of loam soil’s positive trademarks.
 Without good drainage, soil can easily become waterlogged – suffocating the roots of plants because of insufficient aeriation and causing root rot.
 Loam soil, however, has only 50% of its soil pore space occupied with water – ideal according to experts.